bariseg/bariseg/README.md

 ## Hi there 👋

-a future software engineer\n
+- a future software engineer
-i'm currently working on my college assigments and building my ideas.
+- i'm currently working on my college assigments and building my ideas.

-Languages: Turkish/English
+- Languages: Turkish/English

 <!--
 **bariseg/bariseg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.